mitchnegus/NE150-discussion/computing/decf_walkthrough.md

 to specify that `/` is 3 directories above `mcnp-tests`.
 (Though in this specific instance, it is still much more efficient to just use the absolute path, `/`.)

+### Manipulate files and directories

+Once you are able to navigate your system, you should know how to manipulate files.
+Just

 ### Get help